-Yes, accessory dwelling units are permitted throughout most of Florida, thanks to supportive state legislation.
 Florida Statute 163.31771 encourages local governments to adopt ordinances allowing ADUs in single-family residential areas, particularly to increase affordable housing options for elderly persons and individuals with low to moderate income.

-However, the specific ADU regulations by city and county determine whether you can build on your property and what requirements you must meet.
 Some jurisdictions have embraced ADUs with streamlined processes, while others maintain more restrictive rules.
 That’s why understanding your local ADU zoning regulations is the critical first step in your project.

 According to Florida statutes, an accessory dwelling unit is a secondary residential structure that includes its own kitchen, bathroom, and sleeping area.
 It can be: